 We include SEO as a function because conversions are the last step, but these are hardly going to happen if your site does not appear in Google.

-For that, having a good server that makes your website load fast is also very important.
+For that, having a good server and a fast-loading landing page, that makes your website load fast is also very important.

 You may prefer to refer traffic from Facebook Ads or from Google Ads but in the end you will not stop investing money and over time it can become quite an annoying expense, especially if you realize that having done the SEO at the beginning, your website would now be positioned for “free”, that is, accessible to users from all over the world from Google.